 Testosterone levels must be within normal female reference range (for the age range) for a minimum of 6 months preceding the application to participate.

-All GC decisions are effective for 1 (one) season and must be reevaluated with appropriate documentation the following season.
+All GC decisions are effective for one season and must be reevaluated with appropriate documentation prior to participation in each USAV season.